How Sports Massage Helps With Recovery

 For marathon runners, recovery is just as important as training.
 Sports massage can play a vital role in helping your body bounce back after the intense physical demands of long-distance running.

-The Benefits of Sports Massage for Marathon Recovery
+The Benefits of Sports Massage for Recovery

-• Reduced muscle soreness: Sports massage can help to reduce post-marathon muscle soreness by increasing blood flow and removing waste products from the tissues.
+• Reduced muscle soreness: Sports massage can help to reduce post-exercise muscle soreness by increasing blood flow and removing waste products from the tissues.
 This can speed up the recovery process and ease the pain and stiffness associated with DOMS (delayed onset muscle soreness).

-• Increased relaxation: After the physical and mental effort of marathon running, sports massage can help lower stress and anxiety levels.
+• Increased relaxation: After the physical and mental effort of running, sports massage can help lower stress and anxiety levels.
 This promotes better sleep and overall recovery.

 • Reduced risk of injury: Regular sports massage can help to prevent injuries by keeping muscles supple, improving circulation, and maintaining joint mobility.
 This is particularly important during the high-volume training phases of marathon prep and the recovery period afterward.